MESI protocol: Advantages of MESI over MSI

 The most striking difference between MESI and MSI is the extra "exclusive" state present in the MESI protocol.
 This extra state was added as it has many advantages.
 When a processor needs to read a block that none of the other processors have and then write to it, two bus transactions will take place in the case of MSI.
-First, a BusRd request is issued to read the block followed by a BusRdX request before writing to the block.
-The BusRdX request in this scenario is useless as none of the other caches have the same block, but there is no way for one cache to know about this.
+First, a BusRd request is issued to read the block followed by a BusUpgr request before writing to the block.
+The BusRd request in this scenario is useless as none of the other caches have the same block, but there is no way for one cache to know about this.
 Thus, MESI protocol overcomes this limitation by adding an Exclusive state, which results in saving a bus request.
 This makes a huge difference when a sequential application is running.
 As only one processor works on a piece of data, all the accesses will be exclusive.
-MSI performs very worse in this case due to the extra bus messages.
+MSI performs much worse in this case due to the extra bus messages.
 Even in the case of a highly parallel application with minimal sharing of data, MESI is far faster.

 Adding the Exclusive state also comes at no cost as 3 states and 4 states are both representable with 2 bits.